-The evaluation process consists of our advisor reviewing your transcripts and determining accepted credits from your undergraduate coursework that are equivalent to courses needed on CMU's program.
-All competencies must be met following CMU's BS in Ed. degree standards.
-Students must also meet the minimum GPA requirements as well, which is at least a 3.0 on your undergraduate degree.
+The evaluation process consists of reviewing your transcripts and determining accepted credits from your undergraduate coursework that are equivalent to courses needed on CMU's teacher education program.
+You must submit official transcripts to EHS 421 (unless Central Michigan University was the only institution you attended).

 General Education Requirements: It is necessary to have a completed Bachelor degree with a 3.0 or higher and a writing competency course with a B- or higher, as well as speech and mathematics competency courses.

-Other Requirements: Teacher education students must complete other course requirements that fulfill Michigan state standards.
+Other Requirements: Teacher education students must complete other course requirements that fulfill Michigan Dea standards.
 The courses vary based on elementary or secondary options.

 Major/minor Coursework: These will be reviewed by the faculty advisor.